drocheam/optrace/ReadMe.md

 ## Installation

-This library requires Python 3.10, 3.11, 3.12 or 3.13.
+Make sure Python 3.10, 3.11, 3.12 or 3.13 are installed on your system

+**Installing the latest official release**

-Clone/download the repository and run the following command from a terminal within the folder:
+#.
+Find the newest release at the `Releases page <https://github.com/drocheam/optrace/releases>`__ and download the .tar.gz archive from the Assets section

-``pip install .``

-More details on the installation process and the requirements are found at <>.
+#.
+Open a terminal
+#.
+Run :bash:`pip install <path to archive>`, where :bash:`<path to archive>` is the path to the archive downloaded in the first step

+**Installing the current git version**

+#.
+Open a terminal
+#.
+Clone the whole project repository using git: :bash:`git clone https://github.com/drocheam/optrace/`
+#.
+Change the directory into the cloned folder: :bash:`cd optrace`
+#.
+Install using :bash:`pip install .`

 ## Contributing

 ## License

+This project is published under an MIT License.

 ## Similar software